"The world owes you nothing. It was here first."

 Living with the Mooch Shadow

 The Mooch shadow emerges when feeling depleted, when resources seem scarce, or when life feels unfair.
-In these moments, the mature Provider pauses and asks: "What can I contribute here?
+In these moments, the Mature Provider pauses and asks: "What can I contribute here?
 How can I give as well as receive?"